A nutter's campaign against lads mags has won the support of an influential group of MSPs.

 exposure of staff and, in some cases, customers to pornographic images.

-to pornographic material at work.
+exposure to pornographic material at work.
 Such exposure is actionable where it violates the dignity of individual employees or customers, or creates an intimidating, hostile, degrading, humiliating or offensive environment for them.
-We therefore call on such
+We therefore

 I bought one of these lads mags recently.
 I was startled at what I saw.
 But I think we should be thoughtful in our response.
 I don't immediately know what the answer should be.
 But I am willing to look at changes.